omidfarhang/omid.dev/content/posts/2010-12-07-chinese-hackers-slurped-50-mb-of-us-gov-email.en.md

 Microsoft provided the following comment:

-&#8220;Microsoft's Government Security Program (GSP) is a global initiative that enables governments to increase their assurance in system security by providing a managed review of Microsoft source code, as well as offering prescriptive security guidance and technical training.
-Review of source code by participants in the Government Security Program is provided in a managed and audited environment requiring authentication and security measures.&#8221;
+“Microsoft's Government Security Program (GSP) is a global initiative that enables governments to increase their assurance in system security by providing a managed review of Microsoft source code, as well as offering prescriptive security guidance and technical training.
+Review of source code by participants in the Government Security Program is provided in a managed and audited environment requiring authentication and security measures.”